3cb/ssc/README.md

 // Another way to send a Message to all connected websockets is to send directly into the Pool.Inbound channel pool.Inbound <- &Message{Type: websocket.TextMessage, Payload: []byte("Hello!")}
 ```
-ssc provides a coupld of convenience methods as well:
+ssc provides a couple of convenience methods as well:
 ```go
 // Count returns the number of connections active in the `Pool` count := pool.Count()